 Client scenario: Richter & Wenzel WP GmbH is a two-partner Wirtschaftsprüfungsgesellschaft in Stuttgart with 14 staff.
 The firm audits 28 non-PIE statutory engagements annually, primarily medium-sized GmbHs in manufacturing and logistics with revenues between €20M and €80M.
 The firm’s last WPK quality review was in 2020.
 The next review is scheduled for Q3 2026.

-1. Map the current quality management system against ISQM 1 (IDW QM-1)
+Map the current quality management system against ISQM 1 (IDW QM-1).

-The firm's existing QS-1 manual was designed under the previous IDW quality standards.
+The firm designed its existing QS-1 manual under the previous IDW quality standards.
 ISQM 1 (as transposed into IDW QM Standards) applies to all firms for periods beginning on or after 15 December 2023.
 Richter & Wenzel must document their quality objectives, identify quality risks, design responses to those risks, and establish a monitoring and remediation process.

 The WPO and WPK Professional Charter require documented independence assessments for every statutory audit engagement.
 Richter & Wenzel maintains a spreadsheet tracking partner rotation (not required for non-PIE engagements but good practice), fee dependency ratios, and service conflicts.
 For a two-partner firm where one partner generates 62% of total audit fees, fee dependency on individual clients needs particular attention.

-3. Select two completed engagement files for internal pre-review
+Select two completed engagement files for internal pre-review.

 Before the WPK reviewer arrives, the partners should select the two most complex completed files (by audit risk, not revenue) and walk through them as though conducting a cold file review.
-Common WPK findings include:
+Common WPK findings include insufficient documentation of the going concern assessment ( ISA 570 -DE) and inadequate audit evidence for related party transactions ( ISA 550 -DE).
+Missing or generic risk assessments at the assertion level also appear frequently.

-4. Verify that the transparency report (if applicable) and WPK filings are current
+Verify that the transparency report (if applicable) and WPK filings are current.

 Richter & Wenzel does not audit PIEs, so the annual transparency report under Article 13 of EU Regulation 537/2014 does not apply.
 However, the firm must verify that WPK registration details, professional indemnity insurance, and CPD records for both partners and all staff are current.